aimansae/my-chalet/README.md

 ### Scope:

 The overall purpose of the website is to spare users long researching online for the best chalet for a special occasion.
-Users should be able to find the best options available in the Country,in a timely manner,  by visiting the website and being able to consult details regarding the chosen option and ultimately send a reservation request directly from the website.
+Users should be able to find the best options available in the Country, in a timely manner,  by visiting the website and being able to consult details regarding the chosen option and ultimately send a reservation request directly from the website.
 Therefore the purpose is clear and immediate.

 ### [User Stories](https://github.com/users/aimansae/projects/5/views/1):

 ### As a first time user:

-- I can [access](https://github.com/aimansae/my-chalet/issues/1) to the website and see all the chalets the site has selected , ranked as the best ones.
-The site should be ituitive, immediate and provide all ignificant details about a chale in the home page.
+- I can [access](https://github.com/aimansae/my-chalet/issues/1) the website and see all the chalets the site has selected , ranked as the best ones.
+The site should be ituitive, immediate and provide all significant details about a chalet in the homepage.

 - I can [choose](https://github.com/aimansae/my-chalet/issues/2) the chalet I like and read detailed information before submitting a reservation request. (*future features to be included here..*)

 - I can [send](https://github.com/aimansae/my-chalet/issues/3) a reservation request selecting the desired date. (*future features to be included here..*)

+- I can [register](https://github.com/aimansae/my-chalet/issues/4) so I can send a registraton request.

 - I can [access](https://github.com/aimansae/my-chalet/issues/5) my reservations so that I can change or delete them

 - I can [edit](https://github.com/aimansae/my-chalet/issues/6) my reservations so that I can change them.

-- I can [delete](https://github.com/aimansae/my-chalet/issues/7) my reservations so that I can delete them

-- I can [delete](https://github.com/aimansae/my-chalet/issues/7) my reservations so that I can delete them
+- I can [delete](https://github.com/aimansae/my-chalet/issues/7) so I can remove a reservation request I submitted.

 ### As an existing user:

-- I can log in to my exixting account, consult the requests I sent change or delete them.
+- I can log in to my exixting account, consult the requests I sent,  change or delete them.
 - I can submit more reservation requests for the desired chalet

 ### As a site creator-admin: